-Like all technology, these products have evolved over time, both in capability and in adoption and use.
+Like all technology, these products have evolved over time, both in their capabilities and in adoption and use.
 Advances such as speech to text, predictive text, and spell checkers are just a few examples of tools initially developed to assist people with a disability.
 Today, these features often come standard in all personal computers and mobile devices, due to the incredible benefits that impact all users.

 One of the most successful applications of assistive technology is in the domain of higher education.
 For example, transcription and captioning tools help students with hearing impairments as well as those who are not native speakers of the language of instruction fully participate in class and be more engaged with course materials.
 These technologies augment the learning experience for all students and enable new possibilities for better instruction and engagement.

 Entering the workforce post-college is a stressful time for anyone, but even more so for individuals with disabilities.
 The use of assistive technologies in the workplace can help ease this transition.
 Although assistive technology does not completely eliminate the challenges, it can level the playing field so that individuals with disabilities can participate more fully in the same activities as their nondisabled peers.